Straighter Teeth For All Ages at Iritani Orthodontics

 - Lingual (behind the tooth) braces

-The main difference to remember when treating adults or children and teens is that in younger patients, the jawbones are still developing.
-For adults, these bones have stopped growing, which may mean the possibility of orthognathic surgery to align the jawbones.
+The main difference when treating adults, children, and teens is that the jawbones are still developing in younger patients.
+These bones have stopped growing in adults, which may mean the possibility of orthognathic surgery (aka corrective jaw surgery) to align the jawbones.

 Other differences include:

-Our practice also recognizes that adults and children have different needs, and require different levels of attention and care.
-We will work with you to ensure you receive the most appropriate treatments, and your needs are met with understanding and respect from us.
+Our practice understands that adults and children have different needs and require different levels of attention and care.
+We will work with you to ensure you receive the most appropriate treatments for your needs.

 Why should you consider orthodontic treatment?

-To learn more about the benefits of adult orthodontics, please contact our practice to schedule an appointment.
-We understand you have a busy schedule, and we will work with you to make sure each office visit is as convenient as possible.
+To learn more about the benefits of an adult orthodontic treatment plan, please get in touch with our practice to schedule an appointment with an orthodontist in Denver, Centennial or Greenwood Village.
+We understand you have a busy schedule.
+We will work with you to ensure each office visit is as convenient as possible.
+We want you to have the best orthodontic experience possible!